-What is the process of evolvement in digital transformation and what impact does it have on policies, practices, individuals, and organizations in the public sphere?
-Undoubtedly such evolvement faces barriers and biases that may influence its progress and affect performance and effectiveness of people, agencies, and bureaucracies.
-One way to deal with this issue is to analyze digital transformation as a type of reform that most, if not all, public agencies around the globe are facing in recent decades.
-Analyzed as a reform, digital transformation in government may use ideas rooted in the New Institutionalism theory.
-Studies suggest that most of these reforms share many similarities (Mizrahi & Tevet, 2014; Pollitt & Bouckaert, 2004) and thus are subject to a generic analysis.
-In their seminal research Pollitt and Bouckaert (2004) induce from their comparative study a schematic model of public sector reforms which portrays the main forces and players in such processes and the interactions between them.
-They point to (1) socio-economic forces including global and technological forces, (2) the political system including citizens' expectations and new political ideas, (3) the administrative system which involves both policy planning and policy implementation, and finally (4) chance events representing unexpected events such as innovations or crises and emergencies.
-All these factors interact with each other and influence decisions at the elite level regarding certain reforms.
-Yet, this is essentially a structural model which overlooks individuals’ reactions and other personal and personality factors.
-We suggest that these may be important variables for explaining public sector reforms in general and especially when dealing with digital transformation as a major borderless reform with global, cross-sectorial, and cross-organizational implications.
-Thus, we suggest that a major improvement of other models dealing with reforms, should integrate both organizational-structural factors and individual-mental/emotional factors into one coherent theory.
+How does evolvement play out in digital transformation and what impact does it have on policies, practices, individuals, and organizations in the public sphere?
+Undoubtedly, such evolvement faces barriers and biases that may influence its progress and affect the performance and effectiveness of people, agencies, and bureaucracies.
+One way to deal with this issue is to analyze digital transformation as a type of reform that most, if not all, public agencies around the globe have had to face in recent decades.
+If analyzed as a type of reform, digital transformation in government may use ideas rooted in New Institutionalism theory.
+Studies suggest that most of these reforms share many similarities (Mizrahi & Tevet, 2014; Pollitt & Bouckaert, 2004) and are thus subject to a generic analysis.
+In their seminal research, Pollitt and Bouckaert (2004) induce from their comparative study a schematic model of public sector reforms which depicts the main forces and players in such processes and the interactions between them.
+They point to (1) socio-economic forces, including global and technological forces, (2) the political system, including citizens’ expectations and new political ideas, (3) the administrative system, which involves both policy planning and policy implementation, and finally (4) chance events, representing unexpected events such as innovations or crises and emergencies.
+All of these factors interact with each other and influence decisions at the highest level regarding certain reforms.
+Yet, this is essentially a structural model that overlooks individuals’ reactions and other personal and personality factors.
+We suggest that these may be important variables for explaining public sector reforms in general, and especially when dealing with digital transformation as a major borderless reform with global, cross-sectorial, and cross-organizational implications.
+Thus, we suggest that systematically incorporating other models that deal with reforms would allow both organizational-structural factors and individual-mental/emotional factors to be integrated into one coherent theory.

-Through the lance of the institutionalism perspective, processes of institutional change begin when existing policies and institutions create negative policy feedbacks such as ineffectiveness and stakeholders' dissatisfaction (Mizrahi & Tevet, 2014).
-Such feedback may evolve due to new techno-economic revolution and the impact of transnational forces as well as due to government failures and transformation of the political culture.
-Negative policy feedback is necessary for change to emerge, yet another important condition requires that lock-in effect will be relatively weak.
-This means that pro status-quo players and forces either do not exist or they are too weak to lock the existing policy and block change.
-In reality, these forces are often very strong, meaning that there are significant barriers for change, and literature offers various ways to overcome them (Hacker, 2004).
+Through the prism of the institutionalism perspective, processes of institutional change begin when existing policies and institutions create negative policy feedbacks such as ineffectiveness and stakeholder dissatisfaction (Mizrahi & Tevet, 2014).
+Such feedback may emerge due to new techno-economic revolutions and the impact of transnational forces or due to government failures and transformation of the political culture.
+Negative policy feedback is a prerequisite for such change to emerge, but another important condition is that the lock-in effect is relatively weak.
+This means that pro-status-quo players and forces either do not exist or they are too weak to lock in the existing policy and block change.
+In reality, these forces are often very strong, meaning that there are significant barriers to change, and the literature offers various ways to overcome them (Hacker, 2004).
 This line of thinking is, again, quite structural in nature.
-As such, it marginalizes human/individual parameters which are valuable inputs that may complement the explanations.
+As such, it marginalizes human/individual parameters, which are valuable inputs that may complement the explanations.